 As part of the service area analysis, school facilities were reviewed to investigate their contribution to eliminating park deficiencies.
 Public schools often serve their adjoining neighbors by providing play fields and playground facilities.
 Appendix B, Exhibit 4: Elementary and Middle School Parks Influence on Neighborhood and Mini Park Deficiencies reviews park deficiencies when a 1/4 mile service area radius is applied to elementary schools and a 1/2 mile service area radius is applied to middle schools.
+This analysis excluded high schools which are typically heavily reserved by the high school during the day and after school.
 By doing so, 56% of mini and neighborhood park deficiencies are eliminated, resulting in mini and neighborhood park coverage for 96% of the City's residential areas.
 The schools with the greatest contributions to eliminating park deficiencies include: